 Keith works with adults on individual and relationship issues.
 He received clinical training at Tinley Park Mental Health Center.
 He has worked at Provena Mercy Center on an inpatient adolescent psychiatric unit providing individual and group therapy, and Center for Family Services providing individual and family therapy to severely emotionally disturbed children and adolescents.
 He has provided on call crisis services as part of his work at Center for Family Services.
 He has been a co-supervisor/therapist for an adolescent boy’s group home providing individual/family/group therapy to 13 to 18 year old boys.

 Keith has experience working with clients between the ages of 5 and 60 years old with initial specialty of working with children and adolescents.
 In recent years, Keith has developed expertise in treating adults who have experienced, or are experiencing trauma, anxiety or stress.
 Keith has extensive experience successfully providing Eye Movement Desensitization and Reprocessing (EMDR), to many adults with a trauma history.
+He has completed and received EMDR Certification.

 Keith also uses cognitive behavioral principles, as well as a relaxed but firm demeanor to encourage clients and effect change.
 He believes that through the therapeutic alliance, as well as insights gained through treatment, clients can learn to make changes in their life and have more control over their future.